janpetzold/mcu-battery-stress/README.md

 | Lightsleep mode | 0.022A | N/A |
 | Dormant mode | 0.014A | N/A |

 For the script used to test this on the Sixfab Pico LTW see `tools/power-measurement.py`.
-The measurements were done with an [UM34](https://download.bastelgarage.ch/Produkte/User_Manual_UM34C.pdf) tester.
+The measurements were done with an [UM34](https://download.bastelgarage.ch/Produkte/User_Manual_UM34C.pdf) USB meter.
 Be aware that this device is far from accurate but values were deterministic & reproducible with slight variations.
+See how this looked like in practice in the `um34` folder.

 Maximum runtime: 94 hours